THOUGHT OF THE DAY – INSPIRE, CHALLENGE AND MOTIVATE!

 On meeting day:

-Arrive 15 minutes early.
-Retrieve the timing equipment from the sergeant at arms. ( This is usually out but may be needed).
-Be sure you understand how to operate the stopwatch and signal device, make certain the timing equipment works and sit where the signal device can be seen by all.
+Arrive 5 minutes early.
+Retrieve the timing equipment from the Sergeant-At-Arms. ( This is usually out but may be needed).
+Be sure you understand how to operate the stopwatch and signal device.
+Test the signal device to make sure it works (Green light, Yellow light, Red light all turn on).
+Sit where the signal device can be seen by all.
 (We have a table set up for this as a rule.)

 The Toastmaster of the meeting will usually call on you to explain the timing rules and demonstrate the signal device.
 (Usually only done when we have visitors attending but always for contests).
 Throughout the meeting, listen carefully to each program participant and signal them.
 Generally, Table Topic speakers should be +/- 15 seconds of allowed time; prepared speakers must be +/- 30 seconds.
 However, these times may vary from club to club.
 In addition, signal the chairman, Toastmaster or Topicsmaster with red when they had reached their allotted or agreed-upon time.
-(We have a time sheet with what lights at what times.)
+(We have a time sheet to instruct you of what light comes at what time.)
 Record each participant’s name and time used.
 When you’re called to report by the Topicsmaster, Toastmaster or general evaluator, announce the speaker’s name and the time taken.
 (Generally just mention if all qualified or who did not qualify to move along quickly).
-Mention those members who are eligible for awards, if your club issues awards.
-(We should know our members so not really needed.)

 After the meeting:

-Return the stopwatch and timing signal device to the sergeant at arms.
-Give the completed timer’s report to the secretary so he/she can record it in the minutes (if this is done in your club which we do not).
+Return the stopwatch and timing signal device to the Sergeant-At-Arms.
+In some clubs, the completed Timer’s Report is given to the Secretary so he/she can record it in the minutes.
+At Osceola Toastmasters, we simply put it in the recycling bin.

 Take on this role and the new habits formed will serve you well in your private life and your career.
-People appreciate a speaker, friend or employee who is mindful of time frames and deadlines.
-(We need to focus on this are).
+People appreciate a speaker, friend or employee who is mindful of time frames and deadlines!